Streamline state-level early childhood decision-making structures and processes.

 1.1.4 Develop a cross-agency, common application process — where applicable — that streamlines the grant-writing and reporting process for community-based grantees and contractors.

-A commonality across early childhood is the role that technical assistance and supports play for both providers and families.
-Many agencies and teams – including IRIS, Adaptive TA, KCCTO, Child Care Aware of Kansas, Links to Quality, and the Child Care Health Consultants – provide support.
-Progress towards mapping these services, sharing updates on webinars, and connecting on complementary services has created a better understanding of the full continuum available and where to invest additional resources.
+Several state-level technical assistance organizations and initiatives, including IRIS, HelpMeGrow Kansas, KCCTO, Child Care Aware of Kansas, Links to Quality, and the Child Care Health Consultants, are coordinating complementary services to broaden understanding of the continuum of support available and determine where to invest additional resources.